rebelsky/csc207/outlines/bodies/course-intro.md

       (typically in terms of the algorithm it serves)
     * And, of course, implement a variety of ADTs and data structures
 * In exploring program design, we will begin your path on understanding object-oriented design.
-We will focus on the three tiers of OOD -
+We will focus on the three foundations of OOD -
     * _Encapsulation_ - techniques for grouping related parts together
       and shielding them from the resting of the program.
     * _Inheritance_ - techniques for defining new things from old.
     * _Polymorphism_ - techniques for designing and writing things
-      that work in multiple, relatedacontexts.
+      that work in multiple, related, contexts.
 * And yes, you'll learn how to program in Java.
-* We will also work on a variety of general skills in addition to problem solving - group work, thinking on your feet, communication, and more.
+* We will also help you develop a variety of general skills in addition to problem solving - group work, thinking on your feet, communication, and more.